marcel-dempers/docker-development-youtube-series/course/content/operating-systems/linux/monitoring/cpu/README.md

 ```

 `iostat` Gives us average CPU load and IO since system startup </br>
-This means that if the system is only recently busy, the average CPU usage may be very low because its an average from the time the system started up </br>
+This means that if the system is only recently busy, the average CPU usage may be very low because it's an average from the time the system started up </br>

 To get the current stats, we can provide an interval and we can also provide a count of snapshots we want of the stats.
 For example, we can get stats for every second, with a total of 5 snapshots.

-We can also provide `-c` option, which states that we are only interested in CPU stats and not I/O stats. </br>
+We can also provide the `-c` option, which states that we are only interested in CPU stats and not I/O stats. </br>
 ```
 iostat -c 1 5
 ```